mankelly/mankelly/README.md

 - 👋 Hello!
 I’m @mankelly.
-- 👀 I’m interested in Embedded System Design using Verilog/SystemVerilog.
+- 👀 I’m interested in Embedded System Design using Verilog/SystemVerilog and Embedded System Software development.
 - 🌱 I’m currently learning CPU design and VHDL to expand my HDL library.
 - 💞️ I’m looking to collaborate on Embedded Systems projects.
 - 📫 How to reach me?
 Contact me on [LinkedIn](https://www.linkedin.com/in/mankelly96/)!